cmsdormitory/cms/README.md

 For custom features or deployment help, open an Issue or reach out via the contact listed in the repository.

 ## Finally
-You can see the picture ，it is so cool :)
+If you have any ideas ，welcome to find our wonderful interesting guys：Mr Wong ChiFei ：）

-If you have question ，you can find Mr.Wong
+TIP：index.html is not the latest ，dont worry guys.